RomainBes/DataVizChallenge/README.md

 ![image info](plot/Dashboard_2.png)

 The dashboard function is taking a very very long time to run due the adapted GraphTraversal function that should not take that long.
 So there is a huge potential to improve the calculation and also the features of the vizualisation!

+To see the result without the need to run the code, you can visit http://alfalcadataviz.pythonanywhere.com/

 ## License
 [MIT License](https://github.com/RomainBes/DataVizChallenge/blob/main/LICENSE.md)